If You’re Planning On Breastfeeding In Public This Summer, Follow Our Tips To Help You Be Prepared

 The summer is the perfect time to make the most of the fresh air, sunshine and get out and about with your baby.
-If you're breastfeeding, it also means you'll be feeding your outside the privacy of your own home.
+If you're breastfeeding, this will also mean breastfeeding in public, feeding your outside the privacy of your own home.